NGRASS3/ticket-lifecycle/README.md

 <h3>Intake and Assignment</h3>
-Next we login as an Agent and see a list of the current active tickets.
+Next, we log in as an Agent and see a list of the current active tickets.
 Typically Queue Managers will assign priority tickets to the appropriate agents as well as assigning proper SLAs.

 ![image](https://user-images.githubusercontent.com/111653930/235742803-093ecfbb-8cef-48b1-a6f8-30f6e02e366f.png)

 <h3>Working the Issue</h3>

-Inside the ticket we can see that the priority has been set to "Emergency" since it's a business impacting event.
-We also see that the ticket has been assigned to the appropriate Agent, and that the Agent has left a note detailing that they are working with System Administrators to get mobile banking back online.
+Inside the ticket we can see that the priority has been set to "Emergency" since it's a business-impacting event.
+We also see that the ticket has been assigned to the appropriate Agent and that the Agent has left a note detailing that they are working with System Administrators to get mobile banking back online.

 ![image](https://user-images.githubusercontent.com/111653930/235744604-0d16cebc-e434-4179-a86b-32e7c278265f.png)